Clemson–South Carolina rivalry: Football

 The annual Clemson–South Carolina football game (sometimes dubbed the "Battle of the Palmetto State", unofficially called the "Palmetto Bowl" beginning in the 1950s, and known officially since 2014 as the "Palmetto Bowl", from the state's nickname) was the longest uninterrupted series in the South and the second longest uninterrupted NCAA DI-A/FBS series in the country.
 The streak came to an end in 2020 as the SEC announced their member teams would not play out of conference games due to the COVID-19 pandemic, thus cancelling the matchup vs. Clemson.
 The series dates back to 1896, and had been renewed every year since 1909 (111 consecutive games).
 The universities maintain college football stadiums in excess of 77,000 seats each, placing both in the top 18 largest college football stadiums in the United States.
 Although the series has been interrupted seven times since its inception, it ran uninterrupted from 1909 to 2019, making it the second-longest continuous rivalry in FBS Division I college football, after only Minnesota–Wisconsin, which has played uninterrupted since 1907.
 From 1896 to 1959, the Clemson–South Carolina game was played in Columbia and referred to as "Big Thursday".
 Since 1960, the game has alternated between both teams' home stadiums—South Carolina's Williams-Brice Stadium and Clemson's Memorial Stadium, usually as the regular season finale.
 Since 1962, the annual football game has been held in late November, usually on Thanksgiving weekend.
 Games in odd-numbered years are played in Columbia at South Carolina, and even-numbered years in Clemson at Clemson University.

-Clemson holds a 73–44–4 lead in the series, a 44–31–2 lead in the modern era (post-WWII), and a 14–8 lead in the 21st century.
-Clemson's 73 wins against South Carolina is more than any other program has, and Carolina's 44 wins against Clemson is tied for second with Georgia's 44 wins and behind Georgia Tech's 51 wins.
+Clemson holds a 74–44–4 lead in the series, a 45–31–2 lead in the modern era (post-WWII), and a 15–8 lead in the 21st century.
+Clemson's 74 wins against South Carolina is more than any other program has, and South Carolina's 44 wins against Clemson is tied for second with Georgia's 44 wins and behind Georgia Tech's 51 wins.

 Every year, each school engages in a ritual involving the other team's mascot.
 South Carolina holds the "Tiger Burn", and Clemson holds a mock funeral for Cocky.
 After seven students—six from South Carolina and one from Clemson—died in the Ocean Isle Beach house fire in 2007, the Cocky funeral was cancelled and the Tiger Burn was changed to the "Tiger Tear Down" for that year.

 The Palmetto Bowl is considered the most important sporting event in the state each season.
 It has also often been listed as one of the best rivalries in college football.